one-touch-provisioning/otp-gitops/README_new.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This asset has been built on the shoulders of giants and leverages the great work and effort undertaken by the teams/individuals below.
+This asset has been built on the shoulders of giants and leverages the great work and efforts undertaken by the teams/individuals below.
 Without these efforts, then this pattern would have struggled to get off the ground.

 The reference architecture for this GitOps workflow can be found [here](https://cloudnativetoolkit.dev/adopting/use-cases/gitops/gitops-ibm-cloud-paks/).